SpencerLeBard/Bug-Logger/readme.md

 ## Requirements

-### Visualization
+### Saturday/Sunday

-X BugDetails displays the details of a bug and its Notes M Bugs can be filtered by their status
-X Creating a new bug automatically navigates to the BugDetails view M Styling Indication on main page that bug is closed (color, strike-through, etc.)
+1 Creating a new bug automatically navigates to the BugDetails view 2 BugDetails displays the details of a bug and its Notes
-X Bugs display last modified date

-### Functionality
+### Monday

 M Bugs can be closed from the BugDetails view
+M Bugs can be filtered by their status
+M Styling Indication on main page that bug is closed (color, strike-through, etc.)

+### Easy Monday
-- User is prompted "are you sure?" when closing a Bug ?
-Notes can be added and removed from a bug in the BugDetails view
+- User is prompted "are you sure?" when closing a Bug
-- User prompt to remove Note from Bug
-- A Bug can be edited
 - Cannot edit a Bug after it is closed
+- Bugs display last modified date